amxyz-cyber/pHCalc/README.md

 > Enter the volume of sample that has been used for the titration.

 **dilution**=\<Number | 0 |: mL\>
-> If the sample of the acid used has been diluted then you can enter the (amount of water + sample size of the acid)
+> If the sample of the acid used has been diluted then you enter the
+> (amount of water + sample size of the acid)

 **solution**=\<Number | 0 |: mL\>
 > If the acid has been diluted and the titration has been performed